yogeshmpandey/yogeshmpandey.github.io/_posts/2018-07-12-Monsoon-Trek-To-Lohagad-Fort.md

 <img src="https://i.imgur.com/r0Do5BZ.jpg" alt="Lohagad">

 Sometimes, I really envy the people living in Mumbai-Pune area.
-Apart from the vibrant young culture, thriving IT Hub sector, the region is blissfully gifted from the amazing flora and fauna in Sahyadri mountains.
+Apart from the vibrant young culture, thriving IT Hub, the region is blissfully gifted from the amazing flora and fauna in Sahyadri mountains.
 Whenever I am in Pune or Mumbai, I try to cover one of the many amazing day treks around near the city.
 My friends living in Pune, often say that I should come to the city during monsoon.
 At the time of monsoon, the city and the nearby places convert into an exotic landscape of greenery, perennial waterfalls and super intoxicating weather.
 Wait no longer, I told my friend, I am coming to Pune in the season.

 <img src="https://i.imgur.com/ttrPxsq.jpg" alt="Lohagad">
 >Climbing Up